esharri2/netlify-cms-test/site/content/bio.md

 Hi,

 My name is Edgar!
 I am actually a nice guy and a good writer.
 Sorry.
+Yo.